Cheese Strain Information & Review

 Cheese boasts a consistent high that brings cerebral waves of relaxation and happiness.
 It’s been a staple for fans to relax with after a hard day for decades.
-These uplifting effects, and its moreish flavor profile, makes this Cheese weed stand out from the crowd.
+These uplifting effects, and its moreish flavor profile, makes this weed stand out from the crowd.

 Want to know more?
 Read on to learn everything you need to know, including how to grow this classic.

-Cheese strain flavours
+Cheese strain information

 Its Indica ancestry allows waves of relaxation to roll over you until you’re at peace.